bravolarske/workshop-contract-testing/doc/excercises.md

 # Make generated test on producer side work

-❌ run test should fail in producer.
+❌ `mvn clean install` should fail in producer.

-test is found under `/producer/generated-test-sources`
+Test is found under `/producer/generated-test-sources`

-Create the endpoint with the expected value in the contract.
+Create the meal voucher class/record.
+It should have an amount and an endDate.

+Create a REST controller with the endpoint /api/meal-vouchers/{id} that will return a fixed meal voucher object on a get call.

 ✅ Run test, it should now work.

-# Change soo it works with a mock repository
+# Make the test more robust by using a mock

-Change value in repository.
+Change a value in your meal voucher and run tests again.

 ❌ run test should fail in producer.

-change BaseTestClass too mock Repository.
+Try to solve this by using a mock repository that will return a fixed correct value.

+(Hint : you need to configure something in the baseTestClass for this mocking)

 ✅ Run test, it should now work.